VikramPochampally/julien.tiron-silabs.com/README.md

 In the trace above, the network name is `Wi-SUN Network BD45`, the border router IP address is `fe80::20d:6fff:fe20:bd45`, the GAK key is `23:94:39:06:65:ff:2e:27:5a:16:f0:e1:02:1e:00:b2` and the key index set is `1`.

-If you prefer to use another serial terminal, the UART port settings are **115200 bps, 8 data bits, 1 stop bit and no parity**.
+If you prefer to use another serial terminal, the UART port settings are **115200 bps, 8 data bits, 1 stop bit, no parity and no RTS/CTS**.

 ### Connect a Console to the Wi-SUN CLI Application